dnhrdt/whisper_client/cline_docs/activeContext.md

 Note: Task IDs [Txxx] reference specific entries in development logs

 ## Next Steps (Aligned with Phase 1)
+1. Complete WebSocket test suite integration issues analysis
+   * Run remaining individual tests to verify their behavior
+   * Document all findings without immediately fixing them
+   * Create a comprehensive plan for addressing test suite integration issues
+   * The primary goal is to identify and document underlying issues, not to produce perfect tests.
+Only if we need further clarification, improve tests by implementing fixes in a systematic way, verifying each change's impact
+   * Consider refactoring the test approach to better handle asynchronous behavior only if necessary for our primary testing goal

-1. Improve server communication stability
+2. Improve server communication stability
-   * Implement handling of END_OF_AUDIO signal
+   * ✓ Implement handling of END_OF_AUDIO signal
-   * Add proper cleanup and resource management
+   * ✓ Add proper cleanup and resource management
-   * Implement more robust error handling and recovery
+   * ✓ Implement more robust error handling and recovery
-   * Add proper connection state tracking with detailed logging
+   * ✓ Add proper connection state tracking with detailed logging
+   * ✓ Fix multiple parallel connections issue
+   * Investigate and fix connection closures during processing

-2. Document server parameters
+3. Document server parameters
    * Create comprehensive documentation of WhisperLive server parameters
-   * Document WebSocket message format and protocol details
+   * ✓ Document WebSocket message format and protocol details
    * Clarify processing triggers and batch processing approach
    * Document the server's internal buffer handling

-3. Run integration tests to verify current functionality
+4. Run integration tests to verify current functionality
-4. Extend text processing tests for new features
+5. Extend text processing tests for new features
-5. Prepare for Phase 2 (Real-Life Testing)
+6. Prepare for Phase 2 (Real-Life Testing)

 Note: Development will be guided by research findings.
 The test framework will evolve naturally as specific needs arise during development.